raheebwa/mv-weather-app/README.md

 # Weather App
-A Todolist Application that uses localstorage to store data in between sessions.
+A weather App that pulls data using a promises from an external api

 ![screenshot](./app_screenshot.png)